-ues within each season, i.e. the rate of warming or cooling; (iv) the cumulative sum of positive degree days from the beginning of the melt season until the end of August; (v) the day of the year when the soil temperature first rose above $-0.5 \,^{\circ}$ C, which indicates the beginning of the thawing period; (vi) the day of the year when the soil temperature first rose above $0.5 \,^{\circ}$ C, which indicates the end of the thawing period; and (vii) the day of the year when the soil temperature first drops below $-0.5 \,^{\circ}$ C, which indicates the end of the freezing period in autumn.
-We used -0.5 and $0.5 \,^{\circ}$ C as thresholds instead of $0 \,^{\circ}$ C to account for sensor uncertainty.
+We calculated a variety of different characteristics for each topsoil temperature series, namely (I) the mean value for the whole year, each season, and each month, (II) the range of all three hourly values between the 10th and the 90th percentile for the whole year, each season, and each month, (III) the slope of a linear regression of all daily average values within each season, i.e. the rate of warming or cooling, (IV) the cumulative sum of positive degree days from the beginning of the melt season until the end of August, (V) the day of the year when the soil temperature first rose above -0.5 °C which indicates the end of the thawing period, (VI) the day of the year when the soil temperature first drops below -0.5 °C which indicates the end of the freezing period in autumn.
+We used -0.5 °C and 0.5 °C as thresholds instead of 0 °C to account for sensor uncertainty.
 We used Python 3.6 to analyse the topsoil temperature series.
-In box plots, we always show the absolute minimum and maximum as whiskers, the 25th and 75th percentiles as the box, and the median as a line within the box.
+In boxplots, we always show the absolute minimum and maximum as whiskers, the 25th and 75th percentile as the box, and the median as a line within the box.

-In terms of statistical analysis, we used linear models (Im in R) to calculate Pearson's correlation coefficients and linear regressions for all numerical variables and to determine whether the variables were significantly related at $\alpha = 0.05$.
+In terms of statistical analysis, we calculated used linear models (Im in R) to calculate Pearson's correlation coefficients and linear regressions for all numerical variables and to determine whether the variables were significantly related at $\alpha=0.05$.
 In a first step, we used data of all vegetation types.
-In the second step, we split the data into two subsets, one containing the upland vegetation types lichen tundra and dwarf shrub tundra and one containing all other vegetation types.
-To assess the relationship of vegetation type to topsoil temperature characteristics, active layer thickness, and snow depth, we used a linear model ($\lim in R$) to estimate the adjusted R^2 and the fraction of variance explained by vegetation type.
-Prior to the analysis, we excluded the vegetation types tree and riparian shrub, as we do not have enough measurement series for these types.
+In the second step, we split the data into two subsets, one containing the upland vegetation types Lichen tundra and Dwarf shrub tundra and one containing all other vegetation types.
+To assess the relationship of vegetation type to topsoil temperature characteristics, active layer thickness, and snow depth, we used a linear model (Im in R) to estimate the adjusted R^2 and the fraction of variance explained by vegetation type.
+Prior to the analysis, we excluded the vegetation types 'tree' and 'riparian shrub', as we do not have enough measurement series for these types.
 We assessed the impact of vegetation type on topsoil temperature characteristics based on all data series from both measurement periods.
-By analysing the two periods separately in the statistical model, we accounted for the systematic differences between the years.
+By analysing the two periods separately in the statistical model we accounted for the systematic differences between the years.
 For example, the summer of 2017 was warmer and started earlier than the summer of 2018.
-When we were interested in the impact of vegetation type on active layer thickness and snow depth, we used all sensor locations, even those for which we removed the temperature record, for example due to missing data.
+When we were interested in the impact of vegetation type on active layer thickness and snow depth, we used all sensor locations, even those, for which we removed the temperature record, for example due to missing data.
+Results which were not significant at a level of 0.05 are shown in grey.
 We used R version 3.4 for all statistical analyses.